Drive storage and free space

 save yourself time and trouble by having the following information

-number, and installed RAM.
-Hard drive capacity and available (free)
+number, installed RAM and machine's serial number.
+Hard drive capacity

 space might be helpful, too.

-issue, especially anything recent, and specs for any peripherals
+issue, and specs for any peripheral device that might be

 - A record of error messages, symptoms